El Tour de Tucson

 Tucson's must-ride cycling event

-El Tour de Tucson is a premier fundraising ride in the United States and the longest-running event of its kind in Arizona, having been a Tucson tradition since 1983.
-Participants range from novice to professional who enjoy the ride and festivities out of a passion for cycling, as a benchmark for a wellness program, as a symbol of surviving a major illness or other life challenge, or to honor another person.
-All while helping nonprofit, charitable agencies raise funds for their organizations.
+El Tour de Tucson is a premier fundraising ride in the United States and the longest-running event of its kind in Arizona has been a Tucson tradition since 1983.
+Participants range from novices to professionals who enjoy the ride and festivities out of a passion for cycling, as a benchmark for a wellness program, as a symbol of surviving a major illness or other life challenge or to honor another person.
+All while helping nonprofit, and charitable agencies raise funds for their organizations.

 Three Routes Under 100 Miles

-The main event distances are 100, 57 and 28 miles.
-Fun Ride distances are 10, 5 and 1 miles.
+The main event distances are 100, 57, and 28 miles.
+Fun Ride distances are 10, 5, and 1 mile.
 Main event routes feature scenic landscapes and the crisp, cool air of a Tucson morning.
-Mountain ranges and saguaro cactus will surround you.
+Mountain ranges and saguaro cacti will surround you.
 Course profiles range from flat to rolling or moderately hilly.
 The 28-mile route is mostly flat, which is great for families and ideal for first-time participants and beginning bicyclists.
 In 2021, the 28-mile route will be open to Class 1 pedal-assist e-bikes (no throttles) for the first time.